 Access/boot room with hanging space and bench seating.

 To the rear of the cottage is a large fully enclosed garden with patio and lawn.
 Bench seating and outdoor furniture.
 A charcoal kettle barbecue is available for guest use.

 Separate external storage is available in a private lockable outhouse for outdoor gear, fishing rods and bikes.
 There is an under-counter freezer available in the outhouse.

 An adjacent barn provides a communal indoor games room / catering area with picnic tables, wood burning stove, full size table tennis table, a pool table and table football.
 Please note that this is shared with the other holiday properties at Reedsford.

 Private parking directly to the front of the cottage.

 A travel cot and highchair are available on request.

-Two dogs are welcome.
+Three dogs are welcome with a charge of £25 per dog.
 Dogs should be clean and dry before access into the wider property.
 Dogs should be kept off the furniture and are not permitted in the bedroom.

 The beds feature high quality linen.
-Towels and guest toiletries are provided.
+Towels and hand soap are provided.
 A hairdryer is supplied.